 - If you’re looking to insure yourself, make sure you actually need it before you buy it.
 If no one is financially dependent on you and if you have enough money to pay for your final expenses, it’s a pretty good bet that you don’t need this type of insurance.

 If, on the other hand, there are people—a spouse, children, parents, siblings—who depend on you financially, life insurance may well be a worthwhile expense.

 - Term life insurance or whole life insurance?
 The two main types of life insurance are pretty different, so you’ll probably want to spend some time studying them before choosing one over the other.

-To help get you started, here are the Cliffs Notes descriptions of each type: term life insurance tends to have lower premiums associated with it (early on, at least), provides a person with coverage for a set number of years (as in, it only pays out if you pass away during this “term”), and doesn’t build up a cash value that can be borrowed against or withdrawn.
-On the other hand, whole life insurance, also often called “cash value” or permanent, usually costs more (especially at the beginning), accumulates a cash value that can borrowed against or withdrawn, pays out whenever one passes away, and provides protection as long as the premiums are paid.
+Term life insurance tends to have lower premiums associated with it, provides a person with coverage for a set number of years, and doesn’t build up a cash value that can be borrowed against or withdrawn.
+Whole life insurance costs more, accumulates a cash value that can borrowed against or withdrawn, pays out whenever one passes away, and provides protection as long as the premiums are paid.

 Note: there are three kinds or categories of whole life insurance to consider, too—whole life, universal life, and variable life.